 Diet is a core element in the pathogenesis of IBS

 The pathogenesis of IBS is exceedingly complex and multi-factorial, but diet plays a key role.
-The gut microbiota is recognized as a key factor in the pathogenesis of IBS2 and diet is a major determinant of the gut microbiota3.
-Also, about two thirds of patients develop symptoms soon eating a meal, especially foods rich in fats4 and certain carbohydrates5, especially FODMAPs6.
+The gut microbiota is recognized as a key factor in the pathogenesis of IBS1 and diet is a major determinant of the gut microbiota2.
+Also, about two thirds of patients develop symptoms soon after eating a meal, especially foods rich in fats3 and certain carbohydrates4, particularly FODMAPs5.
 Therefore, diet is both a trigger of symptoms and a core element of IBS pathogenesis.

 Medical nutrition is specifically tailored for the patient's distinct nutritional needs and addresses dietary causes

-Medical nutrition involves managing a patient using specifically-tailored, nutritional interventions under the guidance of medical professional.
+Medical nutrition involves managing a patient using specifically-tailored, nutritional interventions under the guidance of a medical professional.
 It is much more than taking supplements or probiotics.
-This can be done using guidelines for first-line, dietary management of IBS, for example the NICE guidelines7.
+This can be done using guidelines for first-line, dietary management of IBS, for example, the NICE guidelines6.
 An alternative is to use medical foods.
-Medical nutrition works; a recent survey8 of 1500 US gastroenterologists found that 90% of respondents believed dietary management was at least as good or better than existing pharmacologic therapies for IBS.
+Medical nutrition works; a recent survey7 of 1500 US gastroenterologists found that 90% of respondents believed dietary management was at least as good or better than existing pharmacologic therapies for IBS.

 Holigos™ IBS is a medical food specifically formulated to address the specific nutritional needs of IBS patients and restore gut homeostasis

 Medical foods are a specific class of food product defined in the Orphan Drug Act of 1988 [21 USC 360ee (b)(3)].
 They are specifically formulated for the dietary management of a defined disease or condition for which there are distinctive nutritional requirements.
-Holigos™ IBS is formulated to modulate the gut microbiota of all sub-types of IBS patient to increase the activity of beneficial bacteria and increase nutrients and metabolites such as SCFAs.
+Holigos® IBS is formulated to modulate the gut microbiota of all sub-types of IBS patients, which increases the activity of beneficial bacteria.
+Holigos® IBS also increases nutrients and metabolites such as Short Chain Fatty Acids (SCFAs).

 Read more on Mechanism of Action